baycom/tfrec/README.md

 Other useful options:

-- -g <gain>: Manual (for 820T-tuner 0...50, -1: auto gain=default)
+- -g &lt;gain&gt;: Manual (for 820T-tuner 0...50, -1: auto gain=default)
-- -d <index or name>: Use specified stick (use -d ? to list all sticks)
+- -d &lt;index or name&gt;: Use specified stick (use -d ? to list all sticks)
-- -w <timeout>: Run for timeout seconds and exit
+- -w &lt;timeout&gt;: Run for timeout seconds and exit
-- -m <mode>: If 1, store data and only execute one handler for each ID at exit (use with -w)
+- -m &lt;mode&gt;: If 1, store data and only execute one handler for each ID at exit (use with -w)
 - -W: Use wider filter (+-80kHz vs +-44kHz), tolerates more frequency offset, but is less sensitive
-- -T <type>: Enable individual sensor types, bitmask ORing the following choices as hex value:
+- -T &lt;type&gt;: Enable individual sensor types, bitmask ORing the following choices as hex value:
   - 1: TFA_1 (KlimaLoggPro)
   - 2: TFA_2 (17240bit/s)
   - 4: TFA_3 (9600bit/s)
   - 8: TX22 (8842bit/s)          NOT ENABLED BY DEFAULT!
   - 20: WeatherHub (6000bit/s)    NOT ENABLED BY DEFAULT!
   - Example: "-T 2a" enables TFA_2 (2), TX22 (8) and WeatherHub (20)
-- -t <trigger>: Manually set trigger level (usually 200-1000).
+- -t &lt;trigger&gt;: Manually set trigger level (usually 200-1000).
 If 0, the level is adjusted automatically (default)

 ## Support for non-KlimaLoggPro TFA/LaCrosse sensors: